dashkite/scout/README.md

 Returns the list of permissable authorization schemes for a method, given either a path and an API description or a method.

+### aggregates

+*aggregates name, api → resource-name*
+*aggregates resource → resource-name*

+Returns the resource that the given resource aggregates, if any.

 ### bindings